 Only the personal representative may make an application under Section 9703.
 An interested person (such as a heir, devisee, or creditor) may neither make the application under Section 9703 nor petition for instructions under Section 9611.
-Where the personal representaive unreasonably refuses to make the application, the interested person may petition for removal of the personal representative.
-See Sections 8500, 8502.

-Definitions Account in insured savings and loan association § 22 Court § 29 Personal property § 57 Personal representative § 58 Shares in an insured credit union § 72 Trust company § 83 Effect of court authorization or approval § 9612
+Account in insured savings and loan association § 22 Personal representative § 58 Shares of an insured credit union § 72 Trust company § 83 Effect of court authorization or approval § 9612